dievus/lnkbomb/README.md

 ### Notes
 Please keep in mind that this tool is meant for ethical hacking and penetration testing purposes only.
 I do not condone any behavior that would include testing targets that you do not currently have permission to test against.

+This tool may or may not work depending on target patching and versioning.
+User experience may vary.

 I know it's .url shortcuts and not .lnk extensions.
 I do it to trigger you.